Andrewwango/andrewwango.github.io/_posts/2023-02-04-green_cities_EO.md

 ## How do different measures compare?
 Other organisations have recently published indicators measuring the above urban environmental sustainability factors in cities around Europe.
 We look at how some of these published indicators compare to those published by ProptechOS.

-**[2019 SDG Index and Dashboards Report for European Cities](https://euro-cities.sdgindex.org/)**.
-We include in our analysis the following [indicators](https://s3.amazonaws.com/sustainabledevelopment.report/2019/2019_sdg_index_euro_cities.pdf) originally covering 45 European cities, covering parts of the UN [Sustainable Development Goals](https://sdgs.un.org/goals) (SDG) 7, 11, 12, 13, 15 linked to environmental sustainability:
+We include 6 indicators published in the **[2019 SDG Index and Dashboards Report for European Cities](https://euro-cities.sdgindex.org/)**.
+These cover subsets of the UN [Sustainable Development Goals](https://sdgs.un.org/goals) (SDG) linked to urban environmental sustainability, originally across 45 European cities.
+We also include 3 indicators published in the **[Clean Cities Campaign 2022 rankings](https://cleancitiescampaign.org/ranking-2022-edition/)**.
+These are transparently and robustly researched indicators prioritising zero-emissions mobility, originally across 36 European cities.
+See the Appendix below for descriptions of all indicators used.

-- [SDG15](https://www.globalgoals.org/goals/15-life-on-land/) (life on land), measuring environmental quality:
-  - Urban green area (also included separately)
-  - Natura 2000 area in good quality
-  - Soil sealing
-  - Surface water of good ecological status
-- Renewable energy generated for SDG7 (affordable and clean energy)
-- Air quality metrics: concentration of particulate matter and emission of nitrogen oxides, as part of SDG11 (sustainable cities)
-- Recycling rate and waste quantity, as part of SDG12 (responsible consumption)
-- Urban CO2 emissions for SDG13 climate action

-**[Clean Cities Campaign 2022 rankings](https://cleancitiescampaign.org/ranking-2022-edition/)**.
-We include in our analysis the following transparently and robustly researched indicators originally covering 36 European cities, that prioritise zero-emissions mobility:

-- Space for people (opportunity for cycling and pedestrians, congestion)
-- Accessibility to climate-friendly mobility - e.g. public transport availability and affordability, EV-charger availability
-- Policies score relating to policy pressure on polluting mobility and services offering climate-friendly mobility

 **Click the dropdown to view the indicators**